About amanda gordon - counsellor

 When I’m not working, I enjoy creative and grounding activities that help me stay connected to myself and the world around me.

 I enjoy peaceful walks in the park with my dog, Beattie, as well as spending time gardening.
-These quiet moments in nature allow me to slow down and reflect.
+These quiet moments in nature allow me to slow down, reflect, and reconnect with what feels steady and meaningful.

 Yoga is also a regular part of my routine, offering balance and mindfulness while strengthening the connection between body and mind.